Project-DeepBlue-Juggling/Jugglebot/environments/README.md

 ## Noteworthy future milestones

 - Demonstrate ROS2 Foxy startup on Ubuntu for WSL2
-- Demonstrate ROS2 Foxy startup on arm64 Jetson Linux Docker image emulated by Qemu
+- Demonstrate dev environment provisioning on an Ubuntu for arm64 Docker image emulated by Qemu.
+This environment won't be used within a development workflow; it's only intended to verify that all of the environment dependences are available for arm64.
 - Provide instructions for how to configure Visual Studio Code for Windows to drive a Linux shell environment and Linux build tools on another host
-- Demonstrate how to run a unit test using Visual Studio Code
+- Demonstrate how to run a Python unit test in the Linux environment using Visual Studio Code
 - Test the usability of Wayland/X11 rendering by WSLg of an app running on Ubuntu for WSL2
-- Test the usability of Wayland/X11 rendering by WSLg of an app running on arm64 Jetson Docker image emulated by Qemu
+  Test the usability of Wayland/X11 rendering by WSLg of an app running on Ubuntu within Docker Engine for Linux.
-- On a Windows 11 machine with an Nvidia GPU, demonstrate Cuda passthru from an arm64 Jetson Linux Docker image
 - Provide instructions for how to configure Docker Desktop for Windows to manage Docker Engine for Linux for WSL2
+- On a Windows 11 machine with an Nvidia GPU, demonstrate passthrough of Cuda tasks from a guest Linux development environment host where those tasks are driven by a Jetson SDK.